 3.2.2.4.12 Validating Applicant as a Domain Contact

-Confirming the Applicant’s control over the FQDN by validating the Applicant is the Domain Contact.
-This method may only be used if the CA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the Base Domain Name.
+Confirming the Applicant’s control over the ADN by validating the Applicant is the Domain Contact for the ADN.
+This method may only be used if the ADN’s Base Domain Name is equal to the ADN.
+This method may only be used if the CA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the ADN.

-Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
-This method is suitable for validating Wildcard Domain Names.
+The Domain Contact for an ADN is: The registrant, technical contact, or administrative contact (or the equivalent under a ccTLD) as listed in the WHOIS record of the ADN or as obtained through direct contact with the Domain Name Registrar, or the holder of the email address in an SOA record for the ADN.

 When issuing Subscriber Certificates, the CA MUST NOT rely on Domain Contact information obtained using an HTTPS website, regardless of whether previously obtained information is within the allowed reuse period.

 When obtaining Domain Contact information for a requested Domain Name the CA: - if using the WHOIS protocol (RFC 3912), MUST query IANA’s WHOIS server and follow referrals to the appropriate WHOIS server. - if using the Registry Data Access Protocol (RFC 7482), MUST utilize IANA’s bootstrap file to identify and query the correct RDAP server for the domain. - MUST NOT rely on cached 1) WHOIS server information that is more than 48 hours old, or 2) RDAP bootstrap data from IANA that is more than 48 hours old, to ensure that it relies upon up-to-date and accurate information.